higherkindness/mu-scala/docs/src/main/tut/patterns.md

 ## Server

-Predictably, generating the server code is just implementing a service [Handler](http://frees.io/docs/core/handlers/).
+Predictably, generating the server code is just creating an implementation for your service algebra.

 First, here's our `Greeter` RPC protocol definition: